“What?” he demanded as quietly as he was able. Leaning forward, she whispered, “The limo is bugged.”

 He sat.
 Chen poured him a cup, then himself.
 The action almost went unnoticed until Mal reminded himself that the son of the prime minister had probably served no one his entire goram life, and indeed had probably been waited on hand and foot by a literal army of servants.
 It could be seen as nothing less than a message: I am at your service and your pleasure.

 Mal tried not to stare as the son of the prime wuh duh ma huh tah duh fong kwong duh wai shung minister set the pot down and took the left seat across the table.
-He took a sip and a moment to savor it, a patient smile on his face.
+The prime minister’s son took a sip and a moment to savor it, his countenance relaxed and contented.